ayywillibus/ayywillibus.github.io/README.md

-# shingdynasty.github.io
+# shingsgreat.github.io

-## Official website of 'shingdynasty'
+## Official website of 'shingsgreat/shingdynasty'
 My personal website, which is also my only website under "shingsgreat" and "shingdynasty"